How big is the Harvard-Radcliffe Orchestra?

 What is the time commitment?

-HRO rehearses every Monday and Thursday evening, from 7:00 to 9:30pm throughout the academic year (excluding finals periods) in preparation for four concerts.
+HRO rehearses every Monday evening from 7:00 to 9:00pm and every Friday afternoon from 3:00 to 5:30pm throughout the academic year (excluding finals periods) in preparation for four concerts.
 Musicians are expected to be in the hall by 6:45 and tuned and ready to play by 6:55.
-We also typically have one Saturday retreat per concert cycle.
 Although HRO is a sizable time commitment, plenty of our members still manage to be very active with numerous other organizations on campus: members of HRO write for the Crimson, compete on the ballroom dance team, lead public service organizations, and participate in hundreds of other groups as well.
 Many even participate in other orchestras and musical organizations on campus.

 Where does HRO rehearse and perform?

 HRO is fortunate to be able to perform all four of our annual concerts in the beautiful and historic Sanders Theatre in Memorial Hall.
 Most of our rehearsals are in Sanders Theatre as well, although we occasionally rehearse in Lowell Lecture Hall.

 Yes, indeed!
 HRO has had a long-standing tradition of touring.
 Last summer, HRO embarked on a tour to the South American country of Argentina!
 Over the past four decades, the ensemble has successfully toured Korea, Mexico, Canada, the former Soviet Union, East Asia, Central Europe, Italy, and various other locations here in the US.
 Our most recent trips have been to the Philippines and South Korea in 2015, the Middle East in 2013, and Cuba in the summer of 2011.
 Generally, tours occur once every two to three years, usually in June following commencement exercises.